 How I Compared The Best and Worst Logo Maker Services Out There (Or, What I Did on My Summer Vacation)

 - To find out which ones are best, which ones are the worst, and write it all down for you.
 You know, the entire point of this site.

 - The top brass at Website Planet called for a new logo, so this isn’t just a collection of reviews; it’s a contest.
 The best logo wins, and will be the new logo here at Website Planet.

 MethodologiesAll right, so how exactly did I test these services?
 That greatly depends, as each one is a little different, and some are a lot different.
 On the whole, these services fall into two main categories: DIY and DIFM.
 That’s “Do It Yourself” and “Do It For Me.”
 Ah, there’s a joke in there somewhere.
 Don’t tell the kids.

-These are the services where you basically design your own logo with the tools provided.
+DIY (Do It Yourself)These are the services where you basically design your own logo with the tools provided.
 These tools usually include some sort of visual editor (a way to select your preferred icons, colors, and fonts, and change the layout), a big old library of icons and/or predesigned logo templates, and sometimes some artificial intelligence (henceforth referred to as AI for convenience).
 I tested almost all of these services in pretty much the same way.
 I just followed the instructions on screen (and usually recorded this process on video), paid for the logo, and then wrote my review, evaluating the following main factors:

 - The quality of the AI, if it was present.